 Vitamin B12, Folic Acid and Homocysteine

 Vitamin B12 is responsible for reactivating folic acid, by converting it through various reactions back into tetrahydrofolate, the form of folic acid which the body can use.
-A vitamin B12 deficiency thus leads to an indirect folic acid deficiency: even if enough folic acid is provided for the body, it cannot be used unless a supply of vitamin B12 is present; its simply sits in its inactive form.
+The metabolism of folic acid takes place in a continuous cycle, in which folic acid passes through various forms that have different effects.

 Folic Acid and Folate

-Folic acid is a synthetic compound which cannot be directly used by our body.
+Folic acid is a synthetic compound which cannot be directly utilised by the body.
 The natural and bioactive form of folic acid is folate, which is used in various chemical forms in the body.
-Normally, the body is capable of absorbing folic acid well and converting it into folate.
-However, since this isn’t always the case, supplements which contain the bioactive folate instead of folic acid are now also available.
+Folic acid is not bioactive – therefore, it must be converted into folate first, in order to fulfil its function as an enzyme (3).

-A Vitamin B12 Deficiency Causes a Folic Acid Deficiency
+Vitamin B12 Deficiency Causes Folic Acid Deficiency

 - Cell division

-- Hematopoiesis (blood formation)
+- Haematopoiesis (blood formation)

 - DNA synthesis